Best-by-feb132024/Camilla-FE-embed/README.md

 ![](https://static.wikia.nocookie.net/feheroes_gamepedia_en/images/e/ec/Camilla_Bewitching_Beauty_Face.webp/revision/latest?cb=20190920200248)

 # Installing and using with AUTOMATIC1111's SD webui
 To install simply download the `Camilla-FE.bin` file and place it in your `stable-diffusion-webui-master\embeddings` folder.
-Then in order to use the embedding enter in the filename `Camilla-FE.bin` or the token `<Camilla-FE>` in the prompt field.
+Then in order to use the embedding enter in the filename `Camilla-FE.bin` or the token `<Camilla-FE-V2>` in the prompt field.
 (You can download SD webui [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui) )